 US Climate Data by State:

 Local rainfall data is also sometimes provided by the County or public education colleges in the area if you require more detailed, accurate data.
-It’s safe to say that rainwater systems should prepare for an excess and a recess of rainfall in all cases, with enough capacity to hold rain in changing the weather.
+It’s safe to say that rainwater systems should prepare for excess and a recess of rainfall in all cases, with enough capacity to hold the rain in changing the weather.

 The basic equation of calculating how much rainwater you can collect off of your roof is the catchment area (ft 2 ) multiplied by the rainfall depth (inches of rain) multiplied by a 0.623 conversion factor.

-There are many factors that affect this, including what materials the roof is made of, the slope of the roof, and rate of the rainfall.
+There are many factors that affect this, including what materials the roof is made of, the slope of the roof, and the rate of the rainfall.
 The Texas AgriLife Extension Office has created an extensive spreadsheet calculation that breaks down rainwater collection by the month.

 The capacity needs of your household or business depend on a lot of factors, including what this will be a water source.
 If the drinking water system is also being replaced by rainwater, the capacity needs should provide for the longest anticipated time without rain with a backup plan for if it ever goes dry.
 The average water-conserving household will use between 20 and 25 gallons per person, per day – but this estimate goes as high as 80 to 100 gallons per person, per day.